 However, they do parties BIG.
-My husband is Mexican and has a large family and the parties are just different than the parties I had growing up.
+My husband has a large family and the parties are just different than the parties I had growing up.
 We didn’t have a ton of games or bouncers, the guest list was always just a few close friends and family (20-30 people max) and most of the time we didn’t have a full meal.

 Not only is this easy, but it’s free too!
 You don’t have to worry about addressing envelopes and paying for stamps.
 There are several websites where you can create cute, free e-vites like at evite.com.